-Mexico Green ends DR's repeat bid, advances to Caribbean Series final
+Mexico Red joins Mexico Green in advancing to Caribbean Series final

 This browser does not support the video element.

-GUADALAJARA, Mexico – The 68th Caribbean Series will not have a repeat champion, as the Dominican Republic’s Leones del Escogido were eliminated by Tomateros de Culiacán (Mexico Green), 9-4, on Friday afternoon at Estadio Panamericano de Béisbol in the tournament’s first semifinal game.
+GUADALAJARA, Mexico -- The 68th Caribbean Series will not have a repeat champion, as the Dominican Republic’s Leones del Escogido -- champions of the tournament last year at Mexicali, Mexico -- were eliminated by Tomateros de Culiacán (Mexico Green), 9-4, on Friday afternoon at Estadio Panamericano de Béisbol in the tournament’s first semifinal game.

-The Leones -- trying to become the first club to win consecutive titles since Puerto Rico’s Criollos de Caguas in 2017-18 after taking the '25 Caribbean Series crown in Mexicali, Mexico -- took a 2-0 lead into the fourth inning on Friday.
+In Friday’s first game, the Leones -- trying to become the first club to win consecutive titles since Puerto Rico’s Criollos de Caguas in 2017-18 after taking the '25 Caribbean Series crown -- took a 2-0 lead into the fourth inning.

 But from there, it was all Tomateros.
 Left fielder Estevan Florial provided the first and biggest blow of the day for the Culiacán club with a three-run homer off Escogido starter Oscar de la Cruz, his second round-tripper in as many days against his country of origin’s Winter League champion.